graph-guard/ggproxy-docs/docs/configuration.md

 ## Services

 A service defines where to forward requests to and what whitelist to apply to incomming traffic.
+One `ggproxy` instance can host multiple services simultaneously and requires at least 1 service to be enabled.
+A service is uniquely identified by the name of its directory for example: `/etc/ggproxy/services_enabled/my_service` where the unique identifier is `my_service`.
+If your proxy is running at https://myproxy.tld and the unique ID of the service is `myservice` then GraphQL requests are sent to https://myproxy.tld/myservice.

 The configuration directory can contain both `services_enabled` and `services_disabled` subdirectories hosting enabled and disabled service definitions respectively.
 Disabled service definitions will not accept incoming traffic.
-A service is uniquely identified by the name of its directory for example: `/etc/ggproxy/services_enabled/my_service` where the unique identifier is `my_service`.

 Each service definition must contain its main configuration file `config.yaml`: